plesk/business-and-collaboration-edition/README.md

 ## Deploying Plesk with WordPress Server Cookbook

-1. Install one of the supported Linux Operating Systems ( https://docs.plesk.com/release-notes/onyx/hardware-requirements ) following hardware specs ( https://docs.plesk.com/release-notes/onyx/hardware-requirements/ )
+1. Install one of the supported Linux Operating Systems ( currently RHEL7, CentOS7, and Debian Jessy) with following hardware specs ( https://docs.plesk.com/release-notes/onyx/hardware-requirements/ )

 2. Shell to server as root